Harvard-CS145/cs145-21-project4/README.md

 We provide scaffolding code in `sender_reciver`.

-* Use `vagrant up` to boot the VM.
-* Use `vagrant ssh` to log into the VM.
-* Use `vagrant suspend` to save the state of the VM and stop it.
-* Use `vagrant halt` to gracefully shutdown the VM operating system and power down the VM.
 * Use `sudo pip install scapy` in the VM to install `scapy` package required by this project.

 <a name="part1"></a>